factiverse/QuanTemp/README.md

 https://drive.google.com/drive/folders/1FmaelDhJ7QwsRTs8H0B4vYliw_qjL7P-?usp=sharing .
 Download the models from here and dump it into models folder

 The following is the project structure
+We release the BM25 results in this repo.
+However, for those interested the corpus is at https://drive.google.com/drive/folders/1GYzSK0oU2MiaKbyBO3hE8kO4gdmxDjCv?usp=drive_link to encourage reporducability and need not be downloaded from search engines again.
+We release this as search results may drift over time.
 ###  :file_folder: File Structure